 When you contact builders, be ready to share:

-- Approximate size you're considering (even a rough measurement helps)
+- Approximate size you’re considering

 - Preferred material (or be open to recommendations)